Steps for Dealing with Water DamageLast Updated August 8, 2023 | Meghan Drummond

 In general, you’ll want to wash the exterior of your car after water damage, but this is especially true if it was salt water or brackish flood water that your vehicle was exposed to.
 Both of these can be very corrosive and cause substantial damage to areas of your car like the rocker panels, which are notoriously susceptible to rust.

-When you do wash your car, using wax or ceramic coating can help to prevent saltwater damage in the future.
+When you do wash your car, using wax or applying a ceramic coating can help to prevent saltwater damage in the future.

 Interior Water Damage

 If water enters the interior of your vehicle, you’ll want to work quickly to eliminate standing water and reduce the possibility of mold developing.
 Mold can be very dangerous to breathe in, and in the fabric-covered, frequently warm, and newly wet interior of your car, mold will thrive.

 If you have access to a dry vac, you should use that first.
 Dry vaccing can remove a good deal of the excess water in a car’s interior.
 Carefully vacuum out the car and pay close attention to the corners and underneath the seats, which are areas where water is likely to collect.
 Another area that sometimes takes on water during a flood is the glovebox.
 You’ll want to take extra care to clean this out, or at least check on it.